Course Number |

 |

 Provides an overview of early childhood curriculum development.
 This course includes processes for planning and implementing developmentally appropriate environments, materials, and experiences that represent best practices in early childhood (EC) program settings.
 This course addresses children ages birth through 8 years.
-(Contact hours-45) (3-0)
+Prerequisite: Successful completion of ECE1011 or ECE2381 with a "C" grade or better or Co-requisite: ECE1011 and ECE2381.
+(3-0)

 |